-Tenth Circuit OKs 70-Day Sentence for Kidnapping
+10th Circuit OKs 70-Day Sentence for Kidnapping

 DeRusse was arrested in Newton, Kansas when a police officer questioned him and his ex, identified in court documents as H.M.M., and the victim told the officer she had been kidnapped.

-DeRusse faced up to life in prison for the charges, but in November 2015 U.S. District Judge Thomas Marten of Kansas sentenced him to 5 years of supervision and 70 days jail.
+DeRusse faced up to life in prison for the charges, but in November 2015 U.S. District Judge Thomas Marten of Kansas sentenced him to five years of supervision and 70 days jail.

 Marten noted during the sentencing hearing that the sentencing guidelines for the kidnapping’s Total Offense Level of 31 for a first-time offender range from 108 months to 135 months.
 But the judge said that because DeRusse showed signs of mental illness which were being treated with medication, and because he doubted that DeRusse would reoffend, he found the sentence of time served plus supervised release was “sufficient to take into account all of the difficult factors in this case.”
 Those factors, Marten said, included “virtually a perfect storm of personalities,” and that DeRusse was “an immature fellow,” and that the victim was also “extremely immature.”